DamianGillessen1989/personal-portfolio-dg/README.md

 ## Credits

+The Favicon used for this site was retrieved from iconos8.es:
+<a target="_blank" href="https://icons8.com/icon/kvqTlMRogUYm/cuenta-de-prueba">Cuenta de Prueba</a> icono de <a target="_blank" href="https://icons8.com">Icons8</a>

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was written by me and is a history of my professional work experience and education
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media